YOU ARE LOOKING FOR A FRANCHISE FINANCE SOLUTION!

-Financing franchises in Canada has the potential do be done right, or incorrectly when it comes to the types of franchising loans that the potential franchisee might consider when purchasing a new or existing franchise.
+Financing franchises in Canada have the potential to be done right or incorrectly when it comes to the types of franchising loans that the potential franchisee might consider when purchasing a new or existing franchise.
 Note - Not all franchisees recognize an existing franchise can also be purchased.
 Let's dig in.

-In a perfect world ( it's not ) you want to have the ability to assess every financing option you have and pick the one that is best suited to your needs Some of those choices might be we can call' traditional ' - some might be creative or alternative in nature.
+In a perfect world ( it's not ), you want to have the ability to assess every financing option you have and pick the one that is best suited to your needs.
+Some of those choices might be what we can call' traditional ' - some might be creative or alternative in nature.

-While industry associations tout financing as a key initiative for the industry the franchisee often finds it very frustrating to source ( in a timely manner ) the capital they need to acquire the business.
+While industry associations tout financing as a key initiative for the industry, the franchisee often finds it very frustrating to source (promptly) the capital they need to acquire the business.

 It's all about you, as the franchisee and the lender(s).
 Let's examine the key elements that allow you to assess the amount of risk you personally are willing to take, as well as the risk any lender perceives in yourself and your transaction.